Effective: February 10, 2022

 Iowa State University is committed to ensuring the accessibility of electronic and information technology resources used by members of the university community and general public.
 This commitment supports the university's mission of teaching, research and service, and is maintained in accordance with relevant federal and state laws.

-"Accessible" means that nidividuals with disabilities can independently acquire the same information, engage in the same interactions, and enjoy the same services within the same timeframe as individuals without disabilities, with substantially equivalent ease of use.
+"Accessible" means that individuals with disabilities can independently acquire the same information, engage in the same interactions, and enjoy the same services within the same timeframe as individuals without disabilities, with substantially equivalent ease of use.

 - This policy applies to all electronic and information technology used by the university.
 This includes, but is not limited to, the contexts of teaching, learning, research, service, employment, and other official functions of the university.